Why Racism is Everybody’s problem

 The Anti-Defamation League, perhaps the premier organization showing ‘How to do it’ in terms of organizing and informing for the sake of social justice — was and is still crucial in stressing the importance of EDUCATION – so that no one will ever forget exactly what happened to the Jews at Auschwitz and other camps – all the gory and sickening details.

 Thus, reconciliation could happen.
 Thus, the Jews in this country, and even those of only one generation past the Holocaust could essentially heal in terms of functioning within a diverse culture of Christian, Muslim, and non-faith-based neighbors and fellow citizens.

 This has never happened in regard to Slavery.
-We have never had a unified, direct, explicit confrontation of EXACTLY what happened to slaves during the Middle Passage, their sale in slave markets, and their placement on plantations and in households from the early- mid 18th century to the mid –late 19th century, up and down the East Coast, in colonial and federal era America – the average white child in school does not know explicitly what slavery was like; whereas he might have been fortunate enough to hear from a Holocaust survivor at some assembly at his school . . .
+We have never had a unified, direct, explicit confrontation of EXACTLY what happened to slaves during the Middle Passage, their sale in slave markets, and their placement on plantations and in households from the early- mid 18th century to the mid –late 19th century, up and down the East Coast, in colonial and federal era America – the average white child in school does not know explicitly what slavery was like; whereas he/she might have been fortunate enough to hear from a Holocaust survivor at some assembly at his/her school . . .

 So, it begins with education, explicit and exact.